Planar lattices do not recover from forest fires: Arm events

 The above also holds for half-plane arm events. \end{prop}

-The proposition is not specific to site percolation on $\ZZ^2$, the only thing needed for the proof is the crossing estimate \eqref{eq:bxp}.
-For this proof, and for other proofs in this section, we refer the reader to the survey \cite{Nolin}.
+The proposition is not specific to site percolation on $\mathbb{Z}^2$; the only thing needed for the proof is the crossing estimate (\ref{eq:bxp}).
+The bound (\ref{eq:quasimult}) first appeared in \cite{Kesten87}, combination of Lemmas 4~and~6, while (\ref{eq:short_arm}) is a simple consequence of (\ref{eq:bxp}).
+For a modern treatment of Proposition~\ref{pro:Nolin} and for other proofs in this section, we refer the reader to the survey \cite{Nolin}.

 We also need to introduce the notion of \emph{arms with defects}.
-Let $\Arm_\si^*(n,N)$ be the set of configurations $\om$ such that there exists a point $u$ and a configuration $\om'$ equal to $\om$ outside $\Ball_3(u)$ with $\om' \in \Arm_\si(n,N)$.
+Let $\mathcal{A}_\varsigma^*(n,N)$ be the set of configurations $\omega$ such that there exists a point $u$ and a configuration $\omega'$ equal to $\omega$ outside $\Lambda _3(u)$ with $\omega ' \in\mathcal{A}_\varsigma(n,N)$.
 All the notation defined above extends to arm events with defects, with the attached asterisk.

-\begin{prop}[Proposition 18 of \cite{Nolin}] Fix a color sequence $\si$.
-There exists a positive constant $C = C(\si)$ such that, for all $n \leq N$,
+\begin{prop}[(Proposition 18 of \cite{Nolin})] Fix a color sequence $\varsigma$.
+There exists a positive constant $C = C(\varsigma)$ such that, for all $n \leq N$,

 \end{prop}